AT&T vs. Mint Mobile: Which is right for you?

 AT&T vs. Mint Mobile: Which phones will work?

 Whichever carrier you decide to go with, you won't have much trouble finding a phone you like that is compatible with each network.
-Being one of the largest carriers in the U.S., AT&T has tons of phones to pick from on its website but, if you need help, these are some of the best AT&T phones to consider.
+Being one of the largest carriers in the U.S., AT&T has tons of phones to pick from on its website, but you can bring just about any of the best Android phones to the network.

 If you're planning on joining Mint, these are the best phones to use with Mint Mobile.
-This includes popular Android devices like the Samsung Galaxy S20 FE, but Mint's website has several other options.
-If you're planning on bringing your own device, you can easily check for compatibility by typing in your IMEI number on Mint's compatibility checker.
-As long as your phone is an unlocked GSM-network device that supports 4G LTE and VoLTE and was purchased in the past few years, there should be no issue.
+This includes popular Android devices like the Google Pixel 7 Pro, but Mint's website has several other options.
+If you're planning on bringing your own device, you can easily check for compatibility by typing in your IMEI number on Mint's compatibility checker, though pretty much any unlocked phone from the last few years will work on Mint.
+For the best results on Mint, you'll want a 5G phone that supports bands n71 and n41.

 AT&T vs. Mint Mobile: Which one should you get?

 If you live in an area that gets great AT&T and T-Mobile coverage, picking the best carrier for you depends on which plan suits you best.
-If you need a lot of high-speed data, want to stream HD videos, and could benefit from more than 5GB of hotspot data, then AT&T's Unlimited Elite Plan is the best pick.
+If you need a lot of high-speed data, want to stream HD videos, and could benefit from a massive 50GB hotspot, then AT&T's Unlimited Elite Plan is the best pick.
 If your entire family needs a new cell phone plan, then going with AT&T might be worthwhile since you can take advantage of multi-line discounts and mix and match plans.

 Mint Mobile, on the contrary, is hands-down the cheaper option and the best choice for you if you're hoping to save some money on your phone bill.
 T-Mobile is a great network to be on, and you'll get 5G access with each plan.
 Though you won't get all the perks that come with an AT&T unlimited plan, you'll still get unlimited data for a fantastic price.
-Just be sure you're able to pay for 12 months upfront, so you lock in the best deal.
+Your first three months at Mint will be the 12-month rate so make sure not to get surprised by a steep 12-month renewal payment.

 Enjoy all the perks